-- Delegate tasks to staff share the role and involve and empower others - \circ $\;$ The role of DRS does NOT mean you should do everything yourself. - Don't assume people know things check on their understanding - It's useful to have a Catholic Character team with a representative from each syndicate - Set up a Special Character Activities notice space on the staffroom noticeboard - Set up a communication system e.g. put notices in teachers' trays - Have a box for each topic / strand / focus with resources for teachers to use - Put original copies of resources in a clearfile filed under Terms or Topics - And/or set up a shared drive to capture these and new resources or good ideas. - Plan and discuss Masses and liturgies with children and use ideas they suggest remembering they must always help people to be prayerful - Give children leadership roles in aspects of the school's Special Character - Invest time in teaching them how to plan liturgies, so they can do it independently. - Encourage experienced staff to assist new staff with planning, prayer and liturgies - Recognise the gifts of each staff member and empower them to use them to contribute and build up the school's Special Character
+- Delegate tasks to staff share the role and involve and empower others - The role of DRS does NOT mean you should do everything yourself. - Don't assume people know things check on their understanding - It's useful to have a Catholic Character team with a representative from each syndicate - Set up a Catholic Character Activities notice space on the staffroom noticeboard - Have a box for each topic / strand / focus with resources for teachers to use - Put original copies of resources in a clearfile filed under Terms or Topics - And/or set up a shared drive to capture these and new resources or good ideas. - Plan and discuss Masses and other liturgies with young people and use ideas they suggest remembering they must always help people to be prayerful - Give young people leadership roles in aspects of the school's Catholic Character - Invest time in teaching them how to plan liturgies, so they can do it independently. - Encourage experienced staff to assist new staff with planning, prayer and liturgies - Recognise the gifts of each staff member and empower them to use them to contribute and build up the school's Catholic Character